Skip To Content

 Step 3.
 Walk the Perimeter

 Next, walk the facility’s perimeter, looking for red flags.
 Mildew-stained walls could mean gutters are damaged or clogged.
-One of the best ways to keep gutters working properly is to secure them, especially if your region is prone to heavy winds.
-Other signs of roof damage you might find on the perimeter include foundation cracks, warped window frames, and protective gravel that blew off the roof.
+One of the best ways to keep gutters working properly is to secure them.
+Other signs of roof damage include foundation cracks, warped window frames, and protective gravel blown off the roof.

 Step 4.
 Get on the Roof

-When you’re finished inspecting inside and outside the facility, it’s time to get on the roof.
 To reduce your risk of missing spots, walk the same path every time.
-Begin at the perimeter and walk the length, turning back and forth in narrow aisles.
+Start at the perimeter and walk the length, turning back and forth in narrow aisles, documenting your findings and actions you take:

-- Look for damage.
-As you conduct routine maintenance, use your inspection checklist to spot potential damage.
+• Look for damage.
+Use your inspection checklist to spot potential damage.
 Pooling water could signal a drainage problem.
 Dents, chips, crow’s feet, or missing asphalt are common signs that a roof was battered by hail.
 You should also check roof penetrations such as HVAC units, utility pipes, and chimneys for cracked sealant, leaks, and other red flags noted on the inspection checklist.

 Step 5.
 Make a Follow-up Plan

-Fund Property program members who uncover roof damage that falls outside the confines of routine maintenance should report a claim as soon as possible.
+Fund Property program members who uncover roof damage that falls outside routine maintenance should report a claim as soon as possible.
 Claims filed more than 365 days after the incident might not be covered.
-To help members proactively address roof damage, the Fund subscribes to HailFlashTM reports that pinpoint when and where hail falls.
+To help members proactively address roof damage, the Fund subscribes to hail notifications that pinpoint when and where hail falls.
 If we receive a report for your area, we will reach out and explain what to do next.

 Takeaways

-- Use a checklist to ensure inspections are consistent and thorough.
+• Use a checklist to ensure consistent, thorough inspections.

 David Wylie